On behalf of the staff of St Joseph’s Primary School, Merriwa, I extend to you a very warm welcome to our school community.

 Providing a meaningful and inclusive learning program, St Joseph’s caters for the intellectual, spiritual, emotional, social and physical dimensions of all students and strong programs in each Key Learning Area are delivered to all students.
 A highly structured combination of professional development opportunities, access to quality teaching resources and experiences, as well as an increased emphasis on student wellbeing and parent engagement has been developed to increase student readiness for and engagement in learning.
 Curriculum differentiation ensures that the learning is tailored to meet the needs of all students.

 The school’s environmental stewardship programs highlight the respect it has for the earth and our responsibility to care for it.
-Kitchen garden projects, worm farms, chicken raising, composting, tree planting and family working bees are just some of the ways our students extend their learning to the real world.
+Chicken raising, tree planting and family working bees are just some of the ways our students extend their learning to the real world.
 This has gained us high commendation in the Tidy Towns - Sustainable Communities competition and two Australia Day Environmental awards.

 St Joseph’s has high expectations of its students, hence application to academic outcomes, attention to wellbeing, care of our school environment, the wearing of school uniform with pride and the manner in which we relate to others at school and in the wider community are pivotal to the formation of well-rounded and spiritually centred young people.